 Yoga changed my life at 26.
 Having dealt with anxiety for most of my teen age youth since my parents divorce, yoga helped me to regain inner calm and happiness.
 On a small note, a vegan diet helped thicken up my hair.
 It also helped me to conceive, at age 41.
 For someone diagnosed with endometriosis, this was huge.
 Yoga breathing techniques helped make my geriatric birth quick and easy (10 minutes!) with no complications and best of all, NO epidural!
 So yes, I firmly believe in the power of plants and a yoga practice.

 I’ve always been interested in natural health and decided to formally study it after becoming a mom.
-A degree on the plant based diet would have been ideal, especially in a world where everything seems to be linked to the food industry and to the promotion of meat and dairy.
+A degree on the plant based diet is ideal, especially in a world where everything seems to be linked to the food industry and to the promotion of meat and dairy.
 With so much information out on the benefits of raw food vs cooked food circulating the internet, I wanted to get the facts.
-I also wanted a program that included that, not to mention addressing the pharmaceutical drug problems being seen today, as well as the importance of organic farming vs commercial farming.
+I also wanted a program that addresses the pharmaceutical drug problems being seen today, as well as the importance of organic farming vs commercial farming.
 A “cutting edge” education in nutrition should include all of that.
 It should ultimately teach students how to live vibrantly at any age, without dieting or drugs.
-Disappointingly, very few colleges teach nutrition with all of this in mind.
+Disappointingly, I found that very few colleges teach nutrition with all of this in mind.

-Which is why I’m glad I found the University of Natural Health, a non-traditional natural health college that bases nutrition on a raw foods, organic, plant based diet!
+Which is why I’m glad I found the University of Natural Health, a non-traditional natural health college that bases nutrition on an organic raw foods, plant based diet!
 Its a nutrition program with everything I was hoping to study and more!

 Thanks for the interest!